BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/01-Prerequisites.md

   - Mmojo Server needs plenty of RAM to run an 8B paramter model.
 - Windows 10/11 support WSL and have the feature enabled.

-**While these steps are similar for general stand-alone Debian / Ubunut Linux and may look workable for macOS, they are not intended for use on such systems.**
+**While these steps may look workable for macOS, they are not intended for use on such systems.**

 ---
 ### Recommendations
 The following are recommended for smoothest sailing through this recipe:
-- A second (fast) disk for WSL instance storage.
-  - 4 TB recommended.
-  - It's not a WSL instance exclusive disk.
-Store other data on it too.
-  - This will keep your startup disk from getting full unexpectedly.
 - Modern NVIDIA GPU with at least 4 GB VRAM
   - WSL only supports a bridge to NVIDIA GPUs.
-- Familiarity with WSL.
+- Familiarity with Linux and command-line.
-  - The WSL specific instructsions can be confusing for new users of WSL.
-I will be adding video walkthroughs to help you out.
+  - I will be adding video walkthroughs to help you out.

 <!--
 - Mmojo Share configured and accessible on your network.